Enzo Zidane: International career

 Zidane was eligible to play for France or Spain, as well as Algeria, through his paternal grandparents.
 In 2010, Zinedine Zidane stated that he was relaxed about whether his son chooses to play for Spain or France at senior international level.

 Enzo made one appearance for the Spain national under-15 football team in 2009.
 He switched to the French Football Federation, and made two appearances for the France national under-19 football team in 2014.

 Personal life

 Enzo is the oldest son of Zinedine Zidane and Véronique Fernández and was previously known as Enzo Fernández.
 He is named after former Uruguayan star Enzo Francescoli, who was his father's football idol.

-Enzo has three younger brothers: Luca plays for Granada, while Théo and Elyaz play for Cordoba CF and Betis Deportivo respectively.
+Enzo has three younger brothers: Luca plays for Leganés, while Théo and Elyaz play for Cordoba CF and Red Star respectively.
 He is married to Karen Gonçalves; together, they have three daughters: Sia (born 2022) and twins Giulia and Kaia (born 2024).